-Normalization method

-ISWBGII is made up of varied indicators measured in different units, from the share of NIS deposits in the Palestinian banking system to Palestinians employed in Israel out of total Palestinian individuals employed.
-A common scale (normalization) is thus required prior to aggregation.
-We adopt min–max rescaling, which has been used in several integration indexes mentioned above.
-The indicators are normalized so that they range between 0 and 1, where 0 denotes the lowest integration level and 1 the highest level:
+Normalization method: IS-WBG-II is made up of various indicators measured in different units, from the share of NIS deposits in the Palestinian banking system to Palestinians employed in Israel out of total Palestinians employed.
+A common scale for normalization is thus required prior to aggregation.
+I have adopted min–max rescaling, which has been used in several integration indices already mentioned.
+The indicators are normalized to range between 0 and 1, where 0 denotes the lowest integration level and 1 the highest level:

 Value-MinMax-Min

-Weighting

-Although all the indicators used in ISR-WBG-II are relevant, their relative influence on regional integration may vary.
-Different indicators do not necessarily have the same economic significance; therefore, weights are necessary to account for these differences.
-As such, we can use an equal weighting system where all indicators have the same weight.
+Weighting: Although all the indicators used in ISR-WBG-II are relevant, their relative influence on regional integration may vary.
+Different indicators do not necessarily have the same economic significance, so weighting of them is necessary to account for these differences.
+As such, we can use an equal weighting system where indicators have the same weight.
 This approach assures that weighting does not have a differential impact on the results.
-Another approach can be setting the weights, in an objective manner, however it is a daunting task as there exists no consensus in the literature as to which method is the best.
-Heavy weights on indicators can strongly influence the final scores and they should, therefore, be assigned using a sound methodology (Nardo et al., 2005).
-Principal components analysis (PCA) is a methodology been used in constructive a number of important and well-known indices such as: Asia-Pacific Regional Cooperation and Integration Index and Africa Regional Integration Index.
-PCA is a statistical methodology that allows robust computation of weights while maintaining objectivity.
-PCA derives weights based on the structure of the data.
-It also preserves variations in the data.
-We also use the Kaiser-Meyer-Olkin (KMO) Test to measure how suitable are our indicators - A high KMO (> 0.5) indicates that PCA is relevant.
-In a few of the individual indicators, the KMO test showed poor results (<0.5).
-Despite this, we have chosen to maintain the results of the PCA method as we implemented the equal weighting system and found there are no significant discrepancies in results.

-We decided to use both methodologies (an equal weighting system where all indicators have the same weight, and PCA) to compute the weights to assign to each indicator and dimensions before building the aggregate index.
-For the indices starting in 1968 (6 indicators), 1996 (10 indicators), and 2000 (15 indicators) we decided to use an equal weighting system while for the index starting in 2010 (24 indicators) we use the PCA methodology.

-The reason we choose an equal weighting system for the first 3 indices is that the dimensional composition includes a small number of indicators relative to the later index, beginning in 2010.
-Also, the dimensions often included only one indicator to represent them, so to avoid bias in the results we decided to intervene it and reduce the weights, as will be explained in more detail in the section below.
+Another approach is setting the weighting in an objective manner, but this is difficult since there is no consensus in the literature as to which method is best.
+Heavy weighting on indicators can strongly influence the final scores and should therefore be assigned based on a sound methodology (Nardo et al., 2005).
+Principal components analysis (PCA) is a methodology used to construct important and well-known indices such as the Asia-Pacific Regional Cooperation and Integration Index and the Africa Regional Integration Index.
+PCA allows for a robust computation of weights while maintaining objectivity, derives weights based on the structure of the data, as well as preserving variations in that data.
+I have also used the Kaiser-Meyer-Olkin (KMO) test to measure the suitability of the indicators I have selected.
+A high KMO (> 0.5) indicates that PCA is relevant.
+For a few of the indicators, the KMO test showed poor results (<0.5).
+Despite this, I have chosen to proceed using the results of the PCA method as I implemented the equal weighting system and found no significant discrepancies in results.
+I used both methodologies (an equal weighting system where all indicators have the same weight and PCA) to compute the weighting to assign to each indicator and dimensions before building the aggregate index.
+For the six indicators starting in 1968, the 10 starting in 1996, and the 15 starting in 2000, I used an equal weighting system, while for the 24 starting in 2010 I used the PCA methodology.
+I chose an equal weighting system for the first three sets of indicators because the dimensional composition includes a small number of indicators relative to the later index beginning in 2010 and because I reduced the weighting to avoid bias in the results, since the dimensions often include only one indicator to represent them, as I will now explain in more detail.

-Equal weighting system

-This includes a two-stage procedure set the weights:

-In the first stage, we set a weight for each indicator in each dimension in an equal manner - that is, if there are 3 indicators, each indicator is given a weight of one third.
-In the second stage, each dimension was given a weight according to the number of indicators available in it - so that if the index includes 10 indicators and there are 4 dimensions (the index that begins in 1996), each indicator gets a weight of 1/10.
+Equal weighting system: This is a two-stage procedure.
+The first is setting the weights for each indicator in each dimension in an equal manner.
+Thus, if there are three indicators, each is given a weight of one-third.
+In the second stage, each dimension was given a weight according to the number of indicators within it.
+Thus, if the index includes 10 indicators and there are four dimensions (as in the index that begins in 1996), each indicator gets a weight of 1/10.
 Then the weight of each dimension is the number of indicators present in it multiplied by 1/10.